 The modules of Baby SliceO have been optimized to work with ultrasound datasets.
 Its highly interactive segmentation and edition tools help you isolate the relevant voxels and remove undesired tissues and artefact to create 3D models of unborn babies.

 The program read both 3D and 4D models.
 When using a 4D models, you will be able to easily navigate the multiple 3D datasets to select the best one to export as a polygonal model.

-The VR edition Mode let you edit and clean your models in record time.
-You dominant hand manipulate the sculpting tool while your other hand hold the 3D model.
-With the stereoscopic VR goggles, you have the impression that the model is there right in front of you.
-It is almost impossible to describe how fast and easy it is to prepare your model using the VR mode.
+Creating 3D prints from the ultrasound do require more manipulations, but using the "Edit VR" mode, you can do all the editing and retouching of the volume directly in VR in record time.
+Your dominant hand manipulates the sculpting tool while your other hand holds the 3D model.
+With the stereoscopic VR goggles, you have the impression that the model is right there in front of you.
+It is almost impossible to describe how fast and easy it is to prepare your model using this VR mode.

 Cartesian and Spherical:

 Baby SliceO create and export 3D polygonal models.
-You can export the data in up to 6 polygonal formats including STL, and OBJ.
+You can export the data to your 3D printer in up to 6 polygonal formats including STL, and OBJ.

 3D printing optimization: